Asahi Kasei

 The company is listed on the first section of Tokyo Stock Exchange and is a constituent of the TOPIX 100 and Nikkei 225 stock market indices.

 History

-The company Asahi Kasei began in the year 1931 with the production of chemicals that included ammonia and nitric acids.
+The company Asahi Kasei began in 1931 with the production of chemicals, which included ammonia and nitric acids.
 In 1949, exchanges between stocks started up between Tokyo, Osaka, and Nagoya.
 Asahi Kasei entered into a joint petrochemical venture with Dow Chemical.
-A production of Polystyrene and Saran Wrap began in 1952.
+A production of polystyrene and Saran Wrap began in 1952.
 Diversification into acrylonitrile, construction materials, petrochemicals, glass fabrics, ethylene, housing, medical devices, electronics, engineered resins, semiconductors, pharmaceuticals and liquors began in the 1960s and 1990s.
-Net sales exceeded $10 billion globally in the years 2000–2003.
-Finally, in the years 2008–2009, there was further diversification into medical devices.
+Net sales exceeded $10 billion globally from 2000 to 2003.
+Finally, in 2008 and 2009, there was further diversification into medical devices.
 In 2018, Asahi Kasei acquired Sage Automotive Interiors.